Dasha-Kinsely/mega-narrator/doc.md

 username passed via forms: "username" files passed via forms: "attachment"

-## The Following Conventions are Optional:
+## The Following Naming Conventions are Optional:

 directory names: [ onesingleword ] (no cap on first word, no camels, no underscore, no dashes) file names: [ no cap on first word ] & [ CamelOnNextWords ]
 variables: [ no cap on first word ] & [ CamelOnNextWords ]
 function and methods: [ cap on first word ] & [ CamelOnNextWords ]

+## The Followings are Info Regarding the Router Layout:

+routes associated with HELPER functions: call the helpers immediately routes associated with CONTROLLER functions: call the function that imports from controllers routes associated with MIDDLEWARES: use curly brackets to include any controllers affected by this gin.HandlerFunc